murticalen/FrontendAcademy2023/Homeworks/project/README.md

 ## Deadline

-The deadline is TBD for now.
+The deadline for the project is June 9th, 9AM.

 I suggest you to finish the mandatory tasks as soon as possible, since there are few of them, to make sure you pass the academy.
 And after you have finished them, add everything else later as a cherry on top.